Nigeria midfielder Ayinde assists as Eskilstuna United thrash Vaxjo | Goal.com

 For Vaxjo, Nigeria's Umotong, who was making her second appearance, featured for the entire second half of the match, while Uganda's Nambi was an unused substitute.

-With the result, Eskilstuna are 15th on the league table with 11 points from nine games while Vaxjo are 11th with eight points from the same number of matches.
+With the result, Eskilstuna are fifth on the league table with 11 points from nine games while Vaxjo are 11th with eight points from the same number of matches.

 Ayinde will hope to make more of an impact and help his side extend their winning run when they face ninth-placed Umea on August 12.